Subspace Optimization for Large Language Models with Convergence Guarantees: Conditions for GaLore to converge

 where $\Delta=f(\vx^{(0)})-\inf_{\vx}f(\vx)$ and $\underline{\delta}:=\min_{\ell}\frac{r_{\ell}}{\min\{m_{\ell},n_{\ell}\}}$. \end{theorem}

-\textbf{Remark. }Theorem \ref{thm:det} demonstrates that GaLore converges at a rate of $\gO(1/T)$ in the deterministic scenario, which is on the same order as full-parameter training.
-However, in deep learning tasks with exceptionally large training datasets, computing the true gradient becomes impractical due to significant computational and memory costs.
+\textbf{Remark 1.} Theorem \ref{thm:det} demonstrates that GaLore converges at a rate of $\gO(1/T)$ in the deterministic scenario, which is on the same order as deterministic full-space gradient descent. {More details are presented in Theorem \ref{thmres:det} in Appendix \ref{app:det}.} However, in deep learning tasks with exceptionally large training datasets, computing the true gradient becomes impractical due to significant computational and memory costs.
 Therefore, we will next focus on the stochastic setting.